BBC Two "Personality" idents: Criticisms

-The package has been praised for its creativity, but ultimately largely seen as inferior to its predecessors, mainly for a number of issues.
-The first of this was the fact that there is significantly less choice.
-At the time of the launch of the last look had 11 launch idents, as compared to four launch idents with the personality 2s.
+The package has been praised for its creativity, but ultimately largely seen as inferior to its predecessors, for a number of issues.
+The first of these was that there is significantly less choice.
+At the launch of the last look there were eleven launch idents, as compared to four with the personality 2s.
 This was especially noticed by the announcers, and the network director apparently complained to anyone who would listen about the lack of choice.
 In addition to this, the similarities in style between each ident resulted in them becoming monotonous over time.

 A common criticism of the look was the lack of an appropriate ident to introduce serious programming or news items.
 The Invisible Walls and Bounce Sombre idents went some way towards rectifying this, however the bright yellow colour scheme diminished the effect of any serious outlook it was trying to convey.

 Another common criticism of BBC Two itself is that, following the launch of BBC Four, BBC Two had been transferring arts and serious programming to the new channel which many viewers were unable to receive.
 This was rectified in the BBC Four on BBC Two strand, and to mark this distinction, a special ident was made.
 This problem was eventually solved completely with the advent of digital switchover.